Placing an object on public land

 Fees and charges

-The ACT is divided into 3 commercial payment zones for public land use.
-Check the fee tables below and see the interactive map for exact zone boundaries.
+The ACT is divided into 3-tiered commercial payment zones for public land use.
+Check the fee tables below and see the interactive map for which tier maybe applicable to your activity.

-Your land use fees will vary depending on which zone your activity is held.
+Your land use fees will vary depending on which tier your activity is held and what government infrastructure is impacted.
 These fees are based on the potential impact to public amenity and territory assets.

 If you need an estimate of land use fees, please supply a detailed site plan via email to TCCS.Publiclanduse@act.gov.au.
 See the fees and charges page for more details.

-All day rates as outlined in Schedule 1 of the Road Transport (General) (Pay Parking Area Fees) Determination 2024
+Outside of paid parking hourly under Schedule 1 of the Road Transport (General) (Pay Parking Area Fees) Determination 2025

 Permit zones map